South Dakota Laws

 On two-lane highways, motorists must proceed with caution and slow to a speed that is at least 20 miles per hour less than the posted speed limit, or slow to 5 miles per hour when the speed limit is posted at 20 miles per hour, unless otherwise directed.

-A violation of this law is a Class 2 misdemeanor, which is punishable by a fine of $272.50 and/or 60 days in jail.
+A violation of this law is a Class 2 misdemeanor, which is punishable by a minimum fine of $270.00 and/or 30 days in jail.

 Failure to move over resulting in a crash with a stopped vehicle using appropriate signals is a Class 1 misdemeanor.
 See South Dakota codified law SDCL 32-31-6.2.